alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/database-edition-custom-rule.md

 ---
 One of the coolest feature of Visual Studio Database Edition is the ability to run Rules against a database project, like fxcop against a c# project.
 And the coolest part about this feature is that is really simple to write a custom rule.

-Rules are important, Iâ€™ve seen project where there is no naming rule for objects in database, and so you will end with tables with column like, ablr\_xxxx or xxxxx\_xxx\_Authorname etc etc, and the whole database looses consistency over time.
+Rules are important, I've seen project where there is no naming rule for objects in database, and so you will end with tables with column like, ablr\_xxxx or xxxxx\_xxx\_Authorname etc etc, and the whole database looses consistency over time.
 Thanks to database edition I can create a custom rule that  **force** all developers to use for example a standard naming scheme for the column.

 Creating a rule is really simple, first of all create a c# project strongly signed, then add a class like this one.